Windows BT and Windows WS previous installation folders. Here are the steps you should follow to delete Windows BT and Windows WS folders.

 Typically, the size of these folders will be anywhere from 15GB to 40GB depending on your system.
 As you can guess, that is a huge amount of space to be spared.
-If you are running out space on your hard drive or don’t like wasting that much of space then you should consider deleting $WINDOWS.~BT and $WINDOWS.~WS folders for good.
-Let me show how to delete $WINDOWS.~BT and $WINDOWS.~WS folders in Windows 10.
+If you are running out space on your hard drive or don’t like wasting that much of space then you delete Windows BT folder and delete Windows WS folder for good.
+Deleting these folder will instantly free up a ton of space.

 $WINDOWS.~BT and $WINDOWS.~WS folders are created when you upgrade from one Windows version to the other.
-For instance, when you upgrade from Creators update to Fall Creators update, these folders are automatically created with all the files relating to your previous Windows installation. $WINDOWS.~BT and $WINDOWS.~WS are used to help downgrade your Windows 10 machine to its previous version if you don’t like the new version or if it is creating problems.
+For instance, when you upgrade from v1090 to v2004, these folders are automatically created with all the files relating to your previous Windows installation.
+As you can guess, the previous installation folder will help you downgrade the Windows 10 machine to its previous version if you don’t like the new version or if it is creating problems.

-- The $WINDOWS.~BT contains files from your previous Windows 10 installation.
+- The $WINDOWS.~BT folder contains files from your previous Windows 10 installation.
 So, when you try to downgrade or revert back to the older version, Windows will use files from this folder to restore the previous version.

-- The $WINDOWS.~WS contains setup files downloaded by the Windows 10 Media Creator Tool.
+- The $WINDOWS.~WS folder contains setup files downloaded by the Windows 10 Media Creator Tool.
 These are the setup files that help you upgrade your machine to the latest version of Windows.

-So, if you are good with the current version of the Windows then you can reclaim a considerable amount of space by simply deleting Windows Bt and Windows Ws folders.
+So, if you are good with the current version of the Windows then you can reclaim a considerable amount of space by simply deleting Windows BT and Windows WS folders.
 In fact, in my case, I claimed back nearly 35GB space.
-Considering my 128GB SSD, that’s is a pretty good chunk of usable space.
+Considering my 256 GB SSD, that’s is a pretty good chunk of usable space.